Opaline glass: History

 The production centers were in Le Creusot, in Baccarat, in Saint-Louis-lès-Bitche.
 In England it was produced in the eighteenth century, in Bristol.
 From the mid-nineteenth century opaque opal glass objects came into fashion.
 At the Sèvres Porcelain Manufactory, a production line in white milk glass, decorated by hand, was experimented with, which attempted to imitate the transparency of Chinese porcelain.

 With this particular glass objects of common use were handcrafted: vases, bowls, cups, goblets, carafes, perfume bottles, boxes, lamps.
 Some objects were also decorated in cold enamel, with flowers, with landscapes, with birds.
 Sometimes a bronze or silver support was added to the opal vase.

-Most green or yellow opaline glass are uranium glass.
+Most green or yellow opaline glass is uranium glass.

 19th century opaline glass

 Many different pieces were produced in opaline glass, including vases, bowls, cups, coupes, decanters, perfume bottles, boxes, clocks and other implements.

 All opaline glass is hand-blown and has a rough or polished pontil on the bottom.
 There are no seams and no machine engraving, and most opaline glass is not branded or signed.
 Many pieces of opaline glass are decorated with gilding.
 Some with handpainted flowers or birds.
 Several have bronze ormolu mounts, rims, hinges or holders.